-As part of the investment scheme, derivative instruments shall be used in Raiffeisen Central Europe ESG Equities at the discretion of the management company both for hedging purposes and as an active instrument of the investment (to safeguard or increase income, as a replacement for securities, to control the investment fund's risk profile or for synthetic liquidity control).
+As part of the investment scheme for Raiffeisen Sustainable Dollar ShortTerm Bonds, derivative instruments shall be used at the discretion of the management company both for hedging purposes and as an active instrument of the investment (to safeguard or increase income, as a replacement for securities, to control the investment fund's risk profile or for synthetic liquidity control).
 This means that derivative instruments will also be used as a substitute for a direct investment in assets and, in particular, with the goal of increased income.
 The loss risk associated with the investment fund may thus increase.